Are VPNs Legal? Where Are They Illegal? A Full Guide for 2024

-- China: Use of a VPN is illegal in China.
-VPN providers can still operate if they obtain a license from the government, but the terms and conditions which they have to agree to simply defeat the whole purpose.
+- China: It’s not illegal to use a VPN in China, but the government has blocked most VPN sites so you can’t download apps.
+VPN providers can still operate if they obtain a license from the government, but the terms and conditions which they have to agree to are a threat to your security.

-- UAE: Using a VPN in UAE can cost you dearly as the fines are very heavy (up to £412,240).
+- UAE: It’s legal to use a VPN in the UAE, but it can cost you dearly as the fines are very heavy (up to £412,240).
 The main motivation behind the ban is VOIP services which undercut the profit of telecommunication companies.
 So, to support those industries, the government has taken this kind of step.

-- Turkey: In order to curb the use of social media, the Turkish government blocked various websites including those who provide VPN services.
+- Turkey: It’s legal to use a VPN in Turkey, but, In order to curb the use of social media, the Turkish government blocked various websites including those who provide VPN services.

-- Belarus: In 2015, following the footsteps of Russia, Belarus decided to block the usage of Tor and VPN services.
+- Belarus: Belarus has banned Tor and VPN services.
 ISPs are required to check with the daily list of banned services published by the agency.